-JuJu constantly explores dynamic potentiality of the live art and performance by creating site and durational specific works that are uniquely physically experiential based on realism and virtuosity.
-She dedicates herself to offering art as a way to shed light on empathetic action as a positive activism and the visceral nature of the human experience.
+JuJu constantly explores dynamic potentiality of live art and performance by integrating multiple mediums that are uniquely physically experiential based on realism and virtuosity.
+She dedicates herself to offering art as a visceral nature of the human experience.